e271828e/Flight.jl/docs/notes/design/framework_spec.md

 One rule, two surface classes.
-The GUI is not an exception but the resident of the second class — one device contract ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)), two *binding* sides (enumerated vs. derived), one drain rule — and opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it.
+The GUI is not an exception but the resident of the second class — one device contract ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)), two *binding* sides (enumerated vs. derived), one drain rule — and each side has its own
+declaration: `faces(b)` stakes the claim set, the marker `interactive(b)` elects the derived surface ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)), so residency in the second class is something a binding declares and the framework checks, not a privilege the shipped GUI is granted — and a second interactive front end has a spelling.
+Opportunistic writing by
+autonomous devices does not exist: a device that wants a face enumerates it.
 Cross-writer races on one slot therefore cannot arise structurally (claimed faces have exclusivity; unclaimed faces admit only the interactive register),